wormhole-foundation/wormhole/wormchain/x/tokenfactory/README.md

   module.
 The `ChangeAdmin` functionality, allows changing the master admin account, or even setting it to `""`, meaning no account has admin privileges of the asset.

+## Wormchain's Configuration

+Wormchain's version of the Token Factory is not configured to enable any tokenfactory capabilities.

+In particular, the following actions are not possible:
+- `BurnFrom`
+- `ForceTransfer`
+- `SetDenomMetadata`

 ## Messages